mfbx9da4/observable-state-tree/README.md

 - State tree
 - Listener tree

-State tree is a standard object which is the actual state tree object.
+The state tree is a standard object which is nothing more than a nested javascript object.
-Listener tree is the tree of listeners.
+The listener tree is the tree of listeners.

 Each node in the listener tree has: